Social Emotional Learning

 The CASEL 5 address five broad and interrelated areas of competence and highlights illustrative examples for each: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.

-The CASEL 5 can be taught and applied at various developmental stages from childhood to adulthood and across diverse cultural contexts.
+The CASEL 5 can be taught and applied at various developmental stages from childhood to adulthood.

 Instructional Support Specialist: